faithanalog/calccomp/README.md

+# !!!
+WARNING, INACTIVE & UNMAITAINED PROJECT !!!

-#C Compiler, also Assembler targeting TI calcs
+# C Compiler, also Assembler targeting TI calcs

 Edit Main.hs to change the target file and output file

 C compiler is very much incomplete, but the assembler works.

-##The Assembler
+## The Assembler
 Assembler targets z80 processor, used by TI83+/TI84+CSE series calcs

 The assembler does _NOT_ support find and replace #defines or macros,